 What is a laparoscopic bowel resection?

-To do this surgery, a doctor puts a lighted tube through incisions in your belly.
-This tube is called a scope.
-It lets your doctor see your organs.
-Next, he or she puts special tools through the tube to take out part of your intestine.
-Then the doctor puts the healthy parts of your intestine back together.
+Your doctor puts a lighted tube through small cuts in your child's belly.
+The tube is called a scope.
+Your doctor uses the scope to see your child's organs.
+The doctor puts surgical tools through the cuts to take out part of the intestine.

-You will probably stay in the hospital for about 2 to 5 days.
-You may be able to do your normal activities in 2 to 4 weeks.
+Most people stay in the hospital for 2 to 5 days.
+Your child can go back to their activities in 2 to 4 weeks.

 How do you prepare for surgery?

 Surgery can be stressful for both your child and you.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your child's surgery.

 Preparing for surgery